Hendrix-CS/csci235/modules/nodes.md

         main()
 ```

+To save your code, type Control-S. To exit `micro`, type Control-Q.

 Run the program as described in the `Usage` message.
 While the program is
 running, open a second shell on your machine.
 Type `ros2 node list` in
 that shell.
 After doing so, use Control-C to halt your program.
 Then answer